azpeteryang/azpeteryang.github.io/_pages/cv.md

 * Grouping Web Application for Hospital
-  * Designed a web application to normalize analyte names semi-automatically for Hospital using React.js, MobX, and Bootstrap.
+  * Designed a web application to normalize analyte names semi-automatically for Hospital using React.js, MobX, and Bootstra
-  * Communicated product design and project progress biweekly with stakeholders in person, incorporating feedback in an agile manner.
-  * Built a relational database and handled queries through Object Relational Models with Python and SQLAlchemy
+  * Built a relational database and handled queries through Object Relational Models with SQLAlchemy and Python.
   * Created REST APIs to handle database requests and conducted unit test with Python Unit-test framework.
   * Achieved 30% data preparation time reducton for future data science projects by generating accurate analyte groupings.